-- 1. The assessment of yellowfin tuna in the eastern Pacific Ocean in 2016 is similar to the previous assessment. - 2.
+- 1. The assessment of yellowfin tuna in the eastern Pacific Ocean in 2017 uses the same model as the previous assessment, and includes new and updated data. - 2.
 There is uncertainty about recent and future levels of recruitment and biomass.
-There have possible been three different productivity regimes since 1975, and the levels of maximum sustainable yield (MSY) and the biomasses corresponding to the MSY may differ among the regimes.
+There may have been three different recruitment productivity regimes since 1975, and the levels of maximum sustainable yield (MSY) and the biomasses corresponding to the MSY (B{MSY} , S{MSY}) may differ among the regimes.
 The recruitment was below average until 1982, mostly above average from 1983 to 2002, and then mostly below average until 2014.
-The annual recruitments for 2015 and 2016 were estimated to be above average.
-The spawning biomass ratio (SBR) has been average or below average since 2006, except during 2008-2010.
-Under the current (2014-2016 average) fishing mortality, the SBR is predicted to increase in the next two years because of the large recent recruitments, and level off at about MSY level if recruitment is average. - 3.
-The recent fishing mortality (F) is slightly below the MSY level (F multiplier = 1.03), and the current spawning biomass (S) is estimated to be below that level ($S{recent}/S{MSY} = 0.86$).
-The recent biomass of fish aged 3 quarters and older (B), however, is higher than that corresponding to the MSY level ($B{recent}/B{MSY} = 1.30$), because of the high recruitments of 2015 and 2016.
-As noted in Document SAC-07-05b, these interpretations are uncertain, and highly sensitive to the assumptions made about the steepness parameter (h) of the stock-recruitment relationship, the average size of the oldest fish (L_2), and the assumed levels of natural mortality (M).
-The results are more pessimistic if a stock-recruitment relationship is assumed, if a higher value is assumed for L_2 , and if lower rates of M are assumed for adult yellowfin.
+The annual recruitments for 2015 and 2016 were estimated to be at or above average, as is the annual recruitment for 2017.
+The spawning biomass ratio (SBR) was at or below the MSY level from 2005 through 2017, except during 2008-2010.
+However, at the start of 2018 it was above the MSY level, following the large recruitments of 2015 and 2016.
+Under the current (2015-2017 average) fishing mortality, the SBR is predicted to increase in the next two years, and level off at about the MSY level if recruitment is average. - 3.
+The recent fishing mortality (F) is slightly above the MSY level (F{MSY} ; F multiplier = 0.99).
+The current spawning biomass (S) is estimated to be above that level (S{recent}/S{MSY} = 1.08), as is the recent biomass of fish aged 3 quarters and older (B) (B{recent}/B{MSY} = 1.35).
+As noted in Document SAC-07-05b, these interpretations are uncertain, and highly sensitive to the assumptions made about the steepness parameter (h) of the stock-recruitment relationship, the average size of the oldest fish (L_2), and the rate of natural mortality (M).
+The results are more pessimistic if a stock-recruitment relationship is assumed, if a higher value is assumed for L_2 , or if lower rates of M are assumed for adult yellowfin.
 Previous assessments reported that the data components diverge on their information about abundance levels: results are more pessimistic if the weighting assigned to length-frequency data is decreased, and more optimistic if the model is fitted more closely to the index of relative abundance based on the catch per unit of effort (CPUE) of the northern dolphin-associated purse-seine fishery rather than of the southern longline fishery. - 4.
 The highest fishing mortality (F) has been on fish aged 11-20 quarters (2.75-5 years).
-The average annual F has been increasing for all age classes since 2009, but in 2016 it showed a slight decline for the 11-20 quarter age group. - 5.
-Increasing the average weight of the yellowfin caught could increase the MSY. - 6.
-The following topics should be a priority in future research for improving the yellowfin stock assessment:
+The average annual F has been increasing for all age classes since 2009, but in 2017 it showed a slight decline for all age groups. - 5.
+Increasing the average weight of the yellowfin caught could increase the MSY.

-- a.
-Implementation of a large-scale tagging program to address hypotheses about stock structure and regional differences in life-history parameters and depletion. - b.
-Improved estimates of growth, particularly for older fish. - c.
-Weighting of the different data sets that are fitted in the assessment model. - d.
-Refinement of fisheries definitions within the assessment model. - e.
-Implementation of time-variant selectivity, mainly for the purse-seine fisheries on floating objects. - f.
-Exploration of alternative assumptions about stock structure within the assessment model. - g.
-Analysis of changes in spatial distribution of effort for the Southern longline fishery, and whether they invalidate the use of the CPUE of this fishery as the main abundance index in the assessment model.
+- 6. The following topics continue to be a priority for future research to improve the yellowfin stock assessment: - a.
+Analysis of changes in spatial distribution of effort for the southern longline fishery, and potential changes in targeting, whether they invalidate the use of the CPUE of this fishery as the main abundance index in the assessment model, and whether a time change in selectivity is needed. - b.
+Implementation of a large-scale tagging program to address hypotheses about stock structure and regional differences in life-history parameters and depletion. - c.
+Improved estimates of growth, particularly for older fish. - d.
+Weighting of the different data sets that are fitted in the assessment model. - e.
+Refinement of fisheries definitions within the assessment model. - f.
+Implementation of time-variant selectivity, mainly for the purse-seine fisheries on floating objects. - g.
+Exploration of alternative assumptions about stock structure within the assessment model.

-SUMMARY ASSESSMENT
+UPDATE ASSESSMENT